wp-plugins/xspf-playlists-generator/readme.txt

 == Frequently Asked Questions ==

+= How can I display the XSPF link in my templates ? =

+See function xspf_plgen_get_xspf_permalink() in xspf-plgen-templates.php.

+= How can I display a Toma.hk playlist in my templates ? =

+See function xspf_plgen_get_tomahk_playlist() in xspf-plgen-templates.php.
+You could also be interested by the functions xspf_plgen_get_tomahk_playlist_link() and xspf_plgen_get_tomahk_playlist_id() of the same file.

+This last function is also responsible for the submission of the XSPF file to Toma.hk : it sends the XSPF file to Toma.hk, returns the Toma.hk playlist ID, and stores it as a post meta.
+So the XSPF is only sent the first time; next time the value from the post meta is retrieved.

 == Screenshots ==
 1. Metabox shown under the editor, used to parse a web playlist